swedenconnect/technical-framework/09 - DSS Extension for Federated Signing Services.md

 > attribute with the value
 > `urn:oasis:names:tc:SAML:2.0:nameid-format:entity`.

+`<AuthnProfile>` \[Optional\]

+> An opaque string that can be used to inform the Signing Service about specific
+> requirements regarding the user authentication at the given Identity Provider (see above).
+> This specification does not define any possible values or semantics for the element.

+> **Note:** If this element is set, the `Version` attribute of the `SignRequestExtension` element MUST be set to "1.4" or higher.
+Implementations prior to version 1.4 of this specification do not support the element.

 `<SignRequester>` \[Required\]

 > The SAML entityID of the service that sends this request to the